NOTICE OF PRIVACY PRACTICES

 Understanding Your Health Record/Information

-Each time you visit a hospital, physician, or other healthcare provider, a record of your visit is made.
+Each time you visit a hospital, physician, or other healthcare providers, a record of your visit is made.
 Typically, this record contains personal demographic information, your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a:

 - Basis for planning your care and treatment;